projectsbyif/openapis/pages/potential-design-patterns-for-open-apis-in-the-utilities-sector.md

 Text messages are used as extra authentication when data is requested from Open APIs.
 This limits access to having a device controlled by a particular person.

-## Combining open, shared and private data
+## Combining open, shared and closed data

 Making more informed decisions by combining data about networks and people